Examining Your Collected Data

 The most prominent portion of a trace document window is the track pane.
 The track pane occupies the area immediately to the right of the instruments pane.
 This pane presents a high-level graphical view of the data gathered by each instrument.
 You use this pane to examine the data from each instrument and to select the areas you want to investigate further.

-The graphical nature of the track pane makes it easier to spot trends and potential problem areas in your app.
+The graphical nature of the track pane makes it easy to spot trends and potential problem areas in your app.
 For example, a spike in a memory usage graph indicates a place where your app is allocating more memory than usual.
 This spike might be normal, or it might indicate that your code is creating more objects or memory buffers than you had anticipated in this location.
-An instrument such as the Spin Monitor instrument can also point out places where your app becomes unresponsive.
-If the graph for Spin Monitor is relatively empty, you know that your app is being responsive, but if the graph is not empty, you might want to examine why that is.
+An instrument such as the Leaks instrument can also point out places where your app is not handling memory properly.
+If the graph for Leaks is relatively empty, you know that your app is behaving properly, but if the graph is not empty, you might want to examine why that is.
+Figure 5-1 shows an example of the track pane after collecting data.

 Although each instrument is different, nearly all of them offer options for changing the way data in the track pane is displayed.
 In addition, many instruments can be configured to display multiple sets of data in their track pane.
-Both features give you the option to display the data in a way that makes sense for your app.
+Both methods give you the ability to display collected data in a way that makes sense for your app.

 The sections that follow provide more information about the track pane and how you configure it.